clairemira/laravel-server-setup/README.md

 ### Installing

-First clone the `tdshaw/laravel-server-setup` repository and navigate to the script:
+First clone the `tdshaw/laravel-server-setup` repository onto your fresh Ubuntu server and navigate to the script:

 ```
 cd ~